vadikgo/EC60_origin/README.md

 - `PCB thickness` has been tested on both 1.6mm and 1.2mm so it's your call on which one to use.

 - For `Material Type` I strongly suggest to use `FR-4 TG155`, using the standard `FR4-Standard TG130-140` material might result in the board delamination and generally is not advised on 4 layer boards.

-## Plates

-The plates are designed to be 2 layer boards.
-All the default options can be left as default, the only thing to change is the `PCB thickness` option, which should be set to `1.2mm`.

 ## Copyright notice